rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      A strong desire to explore governance consulting as a tool to create large-scale impact and to work with state governments to bring about systemic change, brings Pavan to Samagra.
+      A strong desire to explore governance consulting as a tool to create large-scale impact and to work with state governments to bring about systemic change, brought him to Samagra.
 Currently, he is part of the Saksham Haryana-Skills & Employment team.
     image: /img/8.jpg
     linkedInProfile: 'https://www.linkedin.com/in/pavan-bhat-kundapura-48b41a105/'